sarahciston/codingcare/_drafts/moderation_3.md

-# the replacement responses
-[ELIZA uses phrases like "Please Go On to hail the user to continue when it cannot fulfill a request due to a lack of capacity.
-Unlike ELIZA,]

-[LLMs usually use such phrases due to an artificially imposed guardrail.
-The LLM is often able to produce the requested reply, but the statistical response has been censored or shaped by the deterministic limits imposed by its creators.
-Phrases like, “As an AI language model, I cannot…” fills the space when a model refuses to fulfill a user’s request due to a limit imposed by its creators.
-It does not necessarily hail the user to continue (sometimes erasing the user query and requiring them to agree they will not violate the rules again), nor does it indicate an actual lack of capacity.
-Instead it covers up an existing capacity that has been sealed off—limiting users to do only what is expected and desired, while preventing them from performing activities outside those boundaries (anything that would create liability, reveal biases, or expose flaws).]

-[In contrast, Weizenbaum saw the boundary cases and mistakes of human-computer interaction systems as an opportunity to study these as part of the complexity of human-computer interaction (Weizenbaum “Outline”).
-He used these cases to update ELIZA scripts on the fly using built-in editing functions: “An important consequence of the editing facility built into ELIZA is that a given ELIZA script need not start out to be a large, full-blown scenario.
-On the contrary, it should begin as a quite modest set of keywords and transformation rules and permitted to be grown and molded as experience with it builds” (Weizenbaum 1966).
-The CHANGE function (ELIZA, line 258) lets a user edit script rules by starting their input with a + character.
-In some versions of ELIZA, starting a prompt with the * character would allow a user to create a new list with a new transformation rule, which they could insert into the current script (ELIZA, line 261).
-With this feature, among others, Weizenbaum modified ELIZA and its scripts repeatedly as he saw how people interacted with them.
-This dynamism is part of what makes ELIZA a very early ancestor of today’s language models—continually adaptable to additional data, through a proto form of reinforcement learning and fine-tuning.]

 "suppressing potentially valid interpretative variation is particularly concerning for constructs of marginalization.
 Such constructs are often characterized by the structural underrepresentation of affected individuals in academia and research processes (e.g., Chakravartty et al., 2018; Freelon et al., 2023; Hatfield et al., 2024), such as annotating text, and by the specificity of language and the discursive production of such in the materials we analyze. **By treating variation in annotations as potentially helpful information rather than as meaningless faulty measurement points, we acknowledge an ’area’ of valid truth rather than just a single point.**" [@kathirgamalingamAgreeDisagreeHuman2024]

 They say that meaning multiplicity introduces valid variations: "caused by a lack of sufficient cues on the intended meaning, and polysemy, caused by an overload of cues in a text, suggest multiple meanings and induce variations in annotations that may be valid." [@kathirgamalingamAgreeDisagreeHuman2024, 8] They also point to coders' introduction of valid variation through their own individual characteristics and biases.
 Emotional sensitivity, political attitude, and sociodemographics all impacted, as well as the budget of the project.
 They argue, "As partisanship shows to be influential in annotating political content, experience and awareness might be important for constructs of marginalization, making them task-specific" [@kathirgamalingamAgreeDisagreeHuman2024, 9].